 Top Tips

-- Cut Uniformly: Chop the apples, celery, and onions into evenly bite-sized pieces so they cook consistently and blend well into the stuffing.
+- Chop the apples, celery, and onions into evenly bite-sized pieces so they cook consistently and blend well into the stuffing.
 Something about them being diced small makes it more delicious to me.
 The bread can be cubed or torn into similar-sized pieces for a rustic texture and look.

 Serving Suggestions